- አማርኛ (Amharic),

 The best place to start is your state unemployment office.
 The office can tell you if you qualify or not and how much you will get.

 If you are not authorized to work in the USA, you cannot file for unemployment insurance or other government cash benefits.
-You can still get medical treatment and testing for COVID-19.
+You can still get medical treatment, testing, and the vaccine for COVID-19.

 Here are some emergency programs to help undocumented people: